 • Milk – You can use regular milk or dairy-free milk.
 I often use almond milk.
 I do not recommend using coconut milk.

-• Powdered sugar – Powdered sugar should be gluten free, but always double-check the labels to be safe.
+• Powdered Sugar – Powdered sugar should be gluten free, but always double-check the labels to be safe.

-• Vanilla extract – I recommend using pure vanilla extract, not imitation vanilla.
+• Vanilla Extract – I recommend using pure vanilla extract, not imitation vanilla.

-Recipe Step-By-Step Directions:
+Step-By-Step Photos and Directions:

 Gluten free chocolate cupcake dry ingredients in a bowl with a whisk.